5252LLC/TechSaaS/README.md

 TechSaaS implements robust security features to protect both the platform and its users:

 - **Tiered Access Control**: Access to features and resources is managed through subscription tiers
-- **API Authentication**: All API endpoints are secured with authentication
+- **API Authentication**: All API endpoints are secured with appropriate authentication mechanisms
 - **Environment-Specific Security**: Different security profiles for development, testing, and production
 - **Rate Limiting**: Prevents abuse through tier-specific rate limits
 - **Admin Access Controls**: Secure administration interfaces with strong authentication